-How Canadians Can Apply for the Spain Working Holiday Visa
+How Canadians Apply for A Spain Working Holiday Visa in 2025

 But first, what is a working holiday?

-A working holiday is an extended trip where you work abroad to help fund your travels in a particular country.
+A working holiday is an open work permit for Canadians to work in Spain to help fund your travels.
 The working holiday visa is the permit that allows you to stay in a country for longer than a tourist.
 It also allows you to work, which tourists are not allowed to do.

-• Have a valid Canadian passport for the duration of your working holiday in Spain
+• Having a valid Canadian passport for the duration of your stay in Spain

-• Are between the ages of 18 and 35 when you apply
+• Being between the ages of 18 and 35 at the time of application

 Why Go on a Working Holiday to Spain?